-USER BUTTONS
+USER BUTTONS/ICONS

-- Power Icon: Turns AGS system ON/OFF - Setup: Page jump to AGS setup pages - AGS HVAC: When enabled the HVAC can request the generator to run - Quiet: When enabled, the AGS will not start during "QUIET TIME" - Home: Page jump to home page, this button is on every LCD page
+- Power Button: Turns the AGS system ON/OFF. - Setup Button: Jump to the AGS Setup pages. - AGS HVAC Button: When enabled, the HVAC can request the generator to run. - Quiet Button: When enabled, the AGS will not start during "QUIET TIME." - Home Icon: Jump to the Home page.
+This icon is on every LCD page.